AverageDaniel/mpya-dash-app-in-azure/README.md

 profiles = {"Team": {"Profile": {"name": "profile-name",
                                  "keywords": [["search-phrase", "search-phrase"], ["search-phrase", "search-phrase"]]}}}
 ```
 Where the lists in "keywords" are used to build a search query when filtering ads from AF.
 The queries are built from the list by adding OR between every phrase in the innermost list, and adding AND between each list.
-So for example the keywords for the profile *Quality Life Science-Medtech* is defined as:
+So for example "keywords" for the profile *Quality Life Science-Medtech* is defined as:
 ```
 "keywords": [["Quality", "Kvalitet", "QA", "Quality Assurance"], ["Medtech", "Life Science"]]
 ```